Latios96/py-typescript-generator/README.md

 ### Invocation
 `py-typescript-generator` is invoked by a custom Python Script, which is placed in your project.
 Note that `py-typescript-generator` needs to import your classes, so make sure all your imported dependencies are available when generating your types.

-To generate your TypeScript types, pass a list of your classes to the `for_types` function:
+To generate your TypeScript types, pass a list of your classes:

 ```python
 from dataclasses import dataclass